-You would be amazed how many myths there are out there about braces.
+You would be amazed how many orthodontic myths there are out there.
 At our orthodontics office, we’ve gotten used to discussing these myths and clearing them up for concerned clients.
 In today’s blog, we want to share a few of our favorites and reveal the truth about them in hopes that it will help you make more informed decisions for your teeth.

 - While you always can change orthodontists if you absolutely must, it isn’t a good idea.
 Orthodontists make detailed, customized plans for your treatment.
 If you start treatment with one orthodontist and change halfway through, it may have an adverse effect on your results.
 When you’re searching for an orthodontist, take your time to find a good fit so you don’t have to change mid-treatment.